nico3333fr/van11y-accessible-modal-window-aria/README.md

 - Attribute <code>data-modal-close-title</code>: the title attribute of the close button in your modal window.
 - Attribute <code>data-modal-background-click="disabled"</code>: disable the possibility to click outside the modal window to close it.
 - Attribute <code>data-modal-close-img</code>: a path to a valid image for the close button.
+- Attribute <code>data-modal-focus-toid</code>: the <code>id</code> of the element in the modal you want to give the focus to, when loading the modal (closing button if not specified).

 If you need to close it, add `class="js-modal-close"` on an element in the modal content, it will trigger a click on close button.